pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/README.md

 # Additional Class Settings

-On class level, there are multiple additional settings and features available.
-These can be either configured in Pimcore backend or within code by a developer and have influence on appearance and behaviour of Pimcore.
+On class level, there are multiple additional settings and features available which influence the appearance and behaviour of Pimcore.
+These can be either configured in the Pimcore backend or via code by a developer.

 #### These features include:
 * [Data Inheritance and Parent Class](./01_Inheritance.md)